This information has been developed specifically to support patients registered on the Hospital2Home service.

 Who will deliver my tube feeds?

-Deliveries will be made by a company called Interlink Express.
+Deliveries will be made by a company called DPD.
 Their drivers are trained to be aware of the importance of your deliveries.

 What if I am not at home when the delivery arrives?